gamesbook/protograf/docs/source/terminology.rst

    display - the rest are ignored
 -  **stripes** - will draw a series of parallel areas between two opposing locations of a ``Rectangle`` in any/all of the specified direction(s)
+-  **vertex_shapes** - will cause a list of shapes to be drawn at the vertices of the parent shape
 -  **visible** - a list of locations, indicated by their *sequence number* |dash| i.e. their position in the drawing order |dash| that **must** be used for display - the rest are ignored

 .. _termsArea: